 Blueberries, when perfectly ripe take on a glorious deep blue-indigo color, having changed from unripe green to blue-pink.
 Blueberries are unique in the food world in that there are simply so very few truly blue foods out there.

 So what makes blueberries blue?

-When mashed up or cooked, a chemical reaction takes place and the pH level increases, hence why the berries turn a deep indigo or violent color as opposed to remaining in their raw, blue state.
+When mashed up or cooked, a chemical reaction takes place and the pH level increases, hence why the berries turn deep indigo or violet color as opposed to remaining in their raw, blue state.

-Anthocyanins actually have no flavor, but only provide a certain astringent or bitter taste to a food.
+Anthocyanins have no flavor, but only provide a certain astringent or bitter taste to food.

 There is some research that demonstrates their use in the elimination of free radicals from the body as antioxidants.
 However, other antioxidant compounds are usually found in far greater quantities in many foods knocking anthocyanins rather low on the nutritional totem pole.

 Anthocyanins are also partially responsible for the change of color in leaves during the fall.
 When the weather gets colder, the leaves begin to produce high levels of anthocyanins when sap in the leaves begins to break down natural sugars.
 This conversion of sugar occurs due to the low levels of phosphate.
 This phosphate reduction happens when the tree begins absorbing phosphate from the leaves into the stems and branches as a means of protecting itself from the coming cold weather.